 The Hamptons is one of our new holiday destinations, which reflect a newfound desire for more outdoorsy, slower-paced destinations over big-city jet setting (let's be real, New York can be exhausting).
-And if you’re looking for accommodation, our holiday rental homes are vetted by professionals who make sure only the top 3% make it into our listings.
-So you know you’re in for a stay that meets your high standards in a Plum Guide home.
-And now that’s out of the way, read on for our curated list of the best things to do in the Hamptons.
+And if you’re looking for accommodation, then we here at Plum Guide have exactly what you need.
+Our holiday rental homes are vetted by professionals who make sure only the top 3% make it into our listings, so you know you’re in for a stay that meets your high standards in one of our homes.
+And now that’s out of the way, read on for our curated list of the best things to do in The Hamptons.

 Abstract expressionist artist Jackson Pollock and his wife Lee Krasner moved to this East Hampton homestead from New York in the 1940s.
 See where the painters created some of their best work, and how Pollock's pieces were transformed with colour following their move out here.
 The furniture and objects, like Pollock’s collection of jazz records, are as they were when Krasner died in 1984.
 The Pollock-Krasner House and Studio also contains regularly changing exhibitions from other artists.
 And the one thing you won’t be getting from us is a Pollock joke.

 Head down to LongHouse Reserve